zwimer/C-bind/README.md

 ## SystemV

 ### Function Signature
 SystemV functions to be bound must return an object of type `ret_t` (which should be 8 bytes) or smaller; `void` is also valid.
 Do not attempt to return a large struct as it may fail!
 As for the arguments of the function, there are no restrictions except that the function may not be variadic!
-Consequently, `my_func` must have a defined maximum number of 'arguments'. *That is, `my_func` must expect that no more `num_args` number of elements to be passed.* For more info look in the `bind_defs.h` file.
+Consequently, `my_func` must have a defined maximum number of 'arguments'. *That is, `my_func` must expect that no more `num_args` number of elements to be passed.* For more info look in the `bind.h` file.

 ### Full binding
 To fully bind a functon, invoke